NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 How To View YouTube Data Insights and Analytics

 The first (and easiest) place to go for data insights on YouTube will be using the YouTube integration with AgencyAnalytics.
+By utilizing a YouTube analytics tool, you can access and analyze data directly from YouTube Studio, making it easier to track the channel's performance.

 AgencyAnalytics YouTube Dashboard

-When you invest in AgencyAnalytics, your team immediately turns YouTube analytics into beautiful dashboards & client reports that will make it easier than ever to see what's working.
-Want to find out how easy it is to create YouTube analytics reports?
-Try AgencyAnalytics free for 14 days!
+Although there are various YouTube analytics tools available to a marketing agency, when you invest in AgencyAnalytics, your team immediately turns YouTube analytics into a beautiful KPI dashboard or client report that will make it easier than ever to see what’s working.

 AgencyAnalytics YouTube Channel Analytics

-While native data Google Analytics provides all the needed information to measure results, there are a few reasons why agencies should enlist other analytics tools.
+While native data Google Analytics provides all the needed information to measure results, there are a few reasons why agencies should enlist other analytics tools

 These include: